Multi-patch multi-group epidemic model with varying infectivity: Introduction

-The main result for the multipatch--multigroup model is stated in Theorem \ref{thm-LLN}, where the law of large numbers limit is given by a system of Volterra type integral equations.
-Besides the complication of the notation (a double index for the group and the patch), the main difficulty of adapting the new proof to the multipatch--multigroup model is the need for a formula for the proportion (in the large population limit) of susceptibles from group $k$ located in patch $\ell$ at time $t$.
-In the homogeneous model, this formula is the well--known formula for the solution of a linear one--dimensional ODE (see equation \eqref{eqn-barS-solution} and its use in the proof of Lemma \ref{le:MKV}).
-In the multipatch--multigroup model, this formula is replaced by formula \eqref{eq:FKr} in Proposition \ref{pro:FK}.
+The main result for the multipatch-multigroup model is stated in Theorem \ref{thm-LLN}, where the LLN limit is given by a system of Volterra type integral equations.
+Besides the complication of the notation (a double index for the group and the patch), the main difficulty of adapting the new proof to the multipatch-multigroup model is the need for a formula for the proportion (in the large population limit) of susceptibles from group $k$ located in patch $\ell$ at time $t$.
+In the homogeneous model, this formula is the well-known formula for the solution of a linear one-dimensional ODE (see equation \eqref{eqn-barS-solution} and its use in the proof of Lemma \ref{le:MKV}).
+In the multipatch-multigroup model, this formula is replaced by formula \eqref{eq:FKr} in Proposition \ref{pro:FK}.
 This is the formula for the solution at time $t$ of a forward ODE, which is the law of the location of a susceptible, weighted by an exponential factor taking into account the patches visited between time $0$ and time $t$.
 That exponential factor is the conditional probability, given the various positions of the individual during the time interval $[0,t]$, of not having been infected by time $t$.
 The proof of that formula relies upon the Feynman--Kac formula for an adjoint backward ODE, which is established in Lemma \ref{le:FK}.
 This formula for the proportion (in the large population limit) of susceptibles from group $k$ located in patch $\ell$ plays a crucial role in the subsequent proofs.
-First of all, it is used to establish the existence of a unique solution to the system of McKean-Vlasov Poisson-driven SDEs (equation \eqref{eq:McKV}) in Lemma \ref{le:EU}.
+First of all, it is used to establish the existence of a unique solution to the system of McKean-Vlasov Poisson-driven stochastic equations (equation \eqref{eq:McKV}) in Lemma \ref{le:EU}.
 Then it is used repeatedly in the proof of Theorem \ref{thm-LLN}, see the proofs of Lemmas \ref{convS}--\ref{convR}.
-Notably, the proof of the law of large numbers for the multipatch--multigroup model is much more sophisticated than the same proof for the homogeneous model.
+Notably, the proof of the LLNs for the multipatch-multigroup model is much more sophisticated than the same proof for the homogeneous model.